 More about infant weight gain.

 • Baby may sleep on the breast, but cry if taken away from the breast.

-• Make sure that baby is latched on correctly.
+• Make sure that the baby is latched on correctly.

-• Use breast compression to help baby get in extra milk.
+• Use breast compression to help the baby get in extra milk.

-• Using a SNS (supplementary nursing system) can help Mom continue breastfeeding while giving baby supplements of pumped/donated breast milk or formula.
+• Using a SNS (supplementary nursing system) can help Mom continue with breastfeeding, while giving her baby supplements of pumped/donated breast milk or formula.

 Extra stimulation may help.
-For example: Pat baby on the outer edges
+For example: Pat the baby on the outer edges

 of his/her lips before feeding, make the nipple firm and cold (with a

 • Nipple shields can sometimes help a baby to latch on, especially if baby has low muscle tone.

 Not all sucking problems can be prevented, but some can: